nanoframework/nanoframework.github.io/articles/getting-started-guides/build-esp32.md

 You can force the environment variables to be updated by adding -Force to the command line.

-The script will create the following subfolders (see manual install below and appveyor.yml)
+The script will create the following sub-folders (see manual install below and appveyor.yml)

 - `C:\Esp32_Tools\1.22.0-80`
 - `C:\Esp32_Tools\esp-idf-v3.1`